Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Introduction

 \subsection{Our contributions}

-We study SGD on fully connected networks (FCNs) with the same number of hidden units (width) in each layer, convolutional neural networks (CNNs) and ResNet architectures of varying width $w$ and depth $d$ with ReLU activation.
+We study SGD on fully connected networks (FCNs) with the same number of hidden units (width) in each layer, convolutional neural networks (CNNs), and ResNet architectures of varying width $w$ and depth $d$ with ReLU activation.
 For CNNs, the width corresponds to the number of channels.
-We parameterize FCNs in the Neural Tangent Parameterization (NTP) \cite{Jacot2018NeuralTK} and CNNs and ResNets in Standard Parameterization (SP) \cite{SohlDickstein2020OnTI}; other parameterizations, such as muP \cite{Yang2021TensorIV}, can give different results.
-For further details, see Appendix \ref{appendix:experimental_details}.
-We study both mean-squared error (MSE) and cross-entropy loss functions, and the datasets CIFAR-10, MNIST, Fashion-MNIST.
-The basic phenomena we report are reliably reproduced across these architectures and datasets.
-We use sharpness to refer to $\lambda_t^H$, the maximum eigenvalue of $H$ at time-step $t$, and flatness refers to $1/\lambda_t^H$.
+We focus on networks parameterized in Neural Tangent Parameterization (NTP) \cite{Jacot2018NeuralTK}, and Standard Parameterization (SP) \cite{SohlDickstein2020OnTI} initialized at criticality \cite{Poole2016ExponentialEI,PDLT-2022}, while other parameterizations and initializations may show different behavior.
+Further experimental details are provided in \Cref{appendix:experimental_details}.
+We study both mean-squared error (MSE) and cross-entropy loss functions and the datasets CIFAR-10, MNIST, Fashion-MNIST.
+Our findings apply to networks with $\nicefrac{d}{w} \lesssim C$, where $C$ depends on architecture class (e.g. for FCNs, $C \approx \nicefrac{1}{16}$) and loss function, but is independent of $d$, $w$, and $\eta$.
+Above this ratio, the dynamics becomes noise-dominated, and separating the underlying deterministic dynamics from random fluctuations becomes challenging, as shown in Appendix \ref{appendix:noise_effect}.
+We use sharpness to refer to $\lambda_t^H$, the maximum eigenvalue of $H$ at time-step $t$, and flatness refers to $\nicefrac{1}{\lambda_t^H}$.

-By monitoring the sharpness, we find four clearly separated, qualitatively distinct regimes throughout the entire span of the training trajectory.
+By monitoring the sharpness, we find four clearly separated, qualitatively distinct regimes throughout the training trajectory.
 Fig. \ref{fig:four_regimes_cnns_cifar10} shows an example from a CNN architecture.
-The four observed regimes are: (i) an early time transient regime, (ii) an intermediate saturation regime where the sharpness has lowered and remains relatively constant, (iii) a progressive sharpening regime, and finally (iv) a late time ``edge of stability" regime where the sharpness saturates around $2 / \eta$ \cite{Cohen2021GradientDO}.
+The four observed regimes are: (i) an early time transient regime where loss and sharpness may drastically change and eventually settle down, (ii) an intermediate saturation regime where the sharpness has lowered and remains relatively constant, (iii) a progressive sharpening regime where sharpness steadily rises, and finally, (iv) a late time regime where the sharpness saturates around $ \nicefrac{2}{\eta}$ for MSE loss; whereas for cross-entropy loss, sharpness drops after reaching this maximum value while remaining less than $ \nicefrac{2}{\eta} $ \cite{Cohen2021GradientDO}.
+Note the log scale in \Cref{fig:four_regimes_cnns_cifar10} highlights the early regimes (i) and (ii); in absolute terms these are much shorter in time than regimes (iii) and (iv).